-1. Areas with which state or federally designated endangered, threatened, and sensitive species have a primary association; 2.
-Habitats of local importance, including, but not limited to, areas designated as priority habitat by the Washington Department of Fish and Wildlife; 3.
-Naturally occurring ponds under 20 acres and their submerged aquatic beds that provide fish or wildlife habitat, including those artificial ponds intentionally created from dry areas in order to mitigate impacts to ponds; 4.
-Waters of the state, including lakes, rivers, ponds, streams, inland waters, underground waters, and all other surface waters and watercourses within the jurisdiction of the state of Washington; 5.
-Lakes, ponds, streams, and rivers planted with game fish by a governmental or tribal entity; 6.
-State natural area preserves and natural resource conservation areas; and 7.
-Land essential for preserving connections between habitat blocks and open spaces.
+- (4) Naturally occurring ponds under 20 acres and their submerged aquatic beds that provide fish or wildlife habitat, including those artificial ponds intentionally created from dry areas in order to mitigate impacts to ponds; - (45) Waters of the state, including lakes, rivers, ponds, streams, inland waters, underground waters, and all other surface waters and watercourses within the jurisdiction of the state of Washington; - (56) Lakes, ponds, streams, and rivers planted with game fish by a governmental or tribal entity; - (67) State natural area preserves and natural resource conservation areas; and

+(78) Land essential for preserving connections between habitat blocks and open spaces.

-"Flood" or "flooding" means a general and temporary condition of partial or complete inundation of normally dry land areas from: (1) the overflow of inland or tidal waters; and/or (2) the unusual and rapid accumulation of runoff of surface waters from any source; (3) mudflow; or (4) collapse or subsidence of land along the shore of a lake or similar body of water as a result of erosion or undermining caused by waves or currents of water exceeding anticipated cyclical levels that result in a flood as defined in conditions 1- to 3 above.
+"Flood" or "flooding" means a general and temporary condition of partial or complete inundation of normally dry land areas from: (1) the overflow of inland or tidal waters; (2) the unusual and rapid accumulation of runoff of surface waters from any source; (3) mudflow; or (4) collapse or subsidence of land along the shore of a lake or similar body of water as a result of erosion or undermining caused by waves or currents of water exceeding anticipated cyclical levels that result in a flood as defined in subsections 1 through 3 of this definition.

-"Flood insurance rate map (FIRM)" means the official map of a community on which the Federal Insurance Administration~~FEMA~~ has delineated the Special Flood Hazard Areas (SFHAs), the Base Flood Elevations (BFEs), both the areas of special flood hazard and the risk premium zones applicable to the community.
+"Flood insurance rate map (FIRM)" means the official map of a community on which FEMA has delineated the special flood hazard areas (SFHAs), the base flood elevations (BFEs), and the risk premium zones applicable to the community.